Members of A4A Ontario counter-leafletted at the Autism Speaks Walk-a-thon in Toronto on June 3, 2018.

 An event organizer approached us early on and tried to tell us we couldn’t be in the space.
 We held our ground and politely asked her to send over City Hall security, who could provide the zoning rights and regulations for our action.
 About an hour later, security came by and told us we could stand with signs anywhere on premises but could only hand out fliers in designated areas (public sidewalk).
 We assured them we didn’t want to make trouble, which they accepted, and we never heard from them again.

 It’s not easy to counter-protest an event like this.
 You don’t know what you will encounter from attendees.
 In addition to some hostility, there was defensiveness.
-“Autism $peaks helped my child!” yelled one parent.”
+“Autism Speaks helped my child!” yelled one parent.”
 “So do we,” replied one of group.
 “Why are you here?” a lot of people asked, upset but sometimes also curious.
 We tried our best to educate in an honest and forthright way.
-Meanwhile most of us had our own sensory issues with the event itself, as well as past negative experiences with institutions and with A$.
-Being there required spoons.
+Meanwhile most of us had our own sensory issues with the event itself, as well as past negative experiences with some of the institutions that were there.
+Being at the event required spoons.

 What I learned